 If you don’t have a strategy, they’re going to see that and not be interested.
 We hear it every day.

-BOB: Over our many years working together, the thing that most stands out for me is your willingness to learn and grow.
+CONSULTANT: Over our many years working together, the thing that most stands out for me is your willingness to learn and grow.

 MICHAEL: I don’t know everything.
 I can always learn something from people, whether it’s friends, business colleagues, our employees, our clients, I’m always willing to learn or hear things from a different angle.